WebAhead/master-reference/coursebook/week-8/project.md

 Instead:
 1. Create a new, blank repo.
 Initialise it _without_ a `README.md` or a `.gitignore`
 2. Clone your week 7 project on Github.
-You will need perform `git clone` from inside a different local directory than the one that contains your first version of the week 7 project.
+You will need to run `git clone` from inside a different local directory than the one that contains your first version of the week 7 project.
 3. `cd` into the new local directory (now the second version of your project)
 4. Remove the contents of the `README.md`, except for the installation instructions, and maybe the overarching user story/ies that got your project to its current state.
 5. Go to the blank repo that you created in step 1 and copy the URL in the same way that you would if you were going to clone it.